tsocial/go-styleguide/README.md

 [Effective Go](https://golang.org/doc/effective_go.html), based on years of experience and inspiration/ideas from conference talks.

+## How to change a style

+- Create a new issue and propose the change
+- Ask other team members and ask them to discuss

 ## Table of contents

 - [Add context to errors](#add-context-to-errors)